chaudev/react-native-nest-qrcode-scanner/README.md

 **Versions of this library > 0.0.30 will not support react-native-camera versions less than 1.0.0.**

-### To install and start using react-native-qrcode-scanner:
+### To install and start using react-native-nest-qrcode-scanner:

-1. `npm install react-native-qrcode-scanner --save`
+1. `npm install react-native-nest-qrcode-scanner --save`
-2. `react-native link react-native-qrcode-scanner`
+2. `react-native link react-native-nest-qrcode-scanner`

 #### react-native-permissions